SemkoDev/bolero.fun/README.md

 ### Running

 There is not much to do here.
 This is still barebone.
 Just start the app.
-Everything runs on default ports and cofigurations.
+Everything runs on default ports and configurations.

 The app appears as a carrot symbol in your tray/task bar.